 \section{Small Row Projection via Implicit Leverage-Score Sampling}

 Here in this section, we build our algorithm of projecting a matrix to small rows.
 In Section~\ref{sec:ortho} we present the orghogonalize subroutine which is useful in later algorithms.
-In Section~\ref{sec:leverage_sample} we present the leverage score approximation and fast sampling algorithms.
 In Section~\ref{sec:proj_inner} we present our projection algorithm together with its analysis.